mtoups3/hello-cloudlab-tulane/index.md

 > This process has a "human in the loop" approval stage - you'll need to wait for your instructor or research advisor to approve your request to join their project.
 Be prepared to start the tutorial, wait for this approval, and then continue.

 CloudLab is a "virtual lab" for experiments on networking, cloud computing, and distributed systems.
 It allows experimenters to set up real (not simulated!) end hosts and links at one or more CloudLab host sites located around the United States.
-Experimenters can then log in to the hosts asociated with their experiment and install software, run applications to generate traffic, and take network measurements.
+Experimenters can then log in to the hosts associated with their experiment and install software, run applications to generate traffic, and take network measurements.

 Before you can run lab experiments on CloudLab, you will need to set up an account.
 Once you have completed the steps on this page, you will have an account that you can use for future experiments.